commercelayer/commercelayer-docs-resources/return_line_items/object.md

 # The return line item object

-A return line item object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A return line item object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/return_line_items endpoint</b>.

 ## Fields